Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Now, all of the previous presidents, since we stupidly let China into the World Trade Organization, all of them went at that directly.
 They got no results whatsoever.

-Trump comes in like a bull in a China shop, pun intended, and he does it in the first term and he does it in the second term.
+Trump comes in like a bullet at China Shop, pun intended, and he does it in the first term and he does it in the second term.

 And he says, no, I'm going to pick this totally random metric, namely the trade deficits, and I'm going to start punching people around until we get better deals on all of these.